smsummers1/e2/PeerReview/peer-review.md

 - It took me a while to understand what was being stored in the variable $x.

 ### Are there any best practices discussed in course material that you feel were not addressed in the code?
 - Almost all of your functions utilize global variables.
 It would be better to set up your functions with parameters and pass in arguments.
 Using global variables can create a huge issue when debugging.
-Check out this article:  https://www.lattix.com/programming-hell-and-global-variables/
+Check out this article:  https://www.lattix.com/programming-hell-and-global-variables/ .
+Another option might be to store the global variables as superglobal session variables.
+Not sure the best way to go there.

 ```php
 function whohas_thebutton()
 {